coaxial cable

 But where should you start?
-Choosing the correct coaxial cable requires considering length, thickness, shielding, frequency compatibility, weather durability, and even the type of connectors used.
-Let’s go over everything you need to know to ensure you’re getting the greatest coax for your ham radio setup.
+The right coaxial cable must be selected based on length, gauge thickness, shielding percentage, frequency compatibility including weather resistance and even the type of connectors.
+Today we will be covering everything you need to know about buying the best amount of coax for your ham radio setup.

 Why Coaxial Cable Matters in Your Ham Radio Setup